leeghkun/clothing-inventory/README.md

 #### Detailed Steps:
 1. Click on the `create_db.py` file first and run it.
+2. Click on the `login.py` file  to access the dashboard.
-2. Click on the `dashboard.py` file and run it.
+3. Click on the `dashboard.py` file and run it.
-3. Click on the `employee button` to add employees.
+4. Click on the `employee button` to add employees.
-4. Click on the `supplier button` to add suppliers.
+5. Click on the `supplier button` to add suppliers.
-5. Click on the `products button` to add products.
+6. Click on the `products button` to add products.
-6. Now click on the `billing.py` file for billing.
+7. Now click on the `billing.py` file for billing.
-7. Now click on the `dashboard.py` file and run it.
+8. Now click on the `dashboard.py` file and run it.
-8. Click on the `sales` button to see your billing.
+9. Click on the `sales` button to see your billing.

 ### Pre-Requisites
 Ensure that you have the following Python Pakages installed in your PC:
 - `time`: `pip install time`
-- `pil`: `pip install pil`
+- `pil`: `pip install pillow`
 - `sqlite3`: `pip install sqlite3`
 - `os`: `pip install os`